peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 ### Indie hacking

-Beside my opinionated point of views and the fact that I am the first user of my own project, I would lie if I would not admit that I have also some small hopes for Papyrs to generate revenue in the future.
+Beside my opinionated point of view and the fact that I am the first user of my own project, I would lie if I would not admit that I have also some small hopes for Papyrs to generate revenue in the future.

 All this cannot happen without users but if some would be interested, I am convinced there will be a way to find a model that can be both profitable for Papyrs and the content creators while absolutely making no concession on my values.